Promethys/revive/README.md

 ### 2. Optional: Discover existing soft-deleted records

-If you already have soft-deleted records before installing the plugin, you’ll soon be able to “discover” them by running:
+If you already have soft-deleted records before installing the plugin, you'll soon be able to "discover" them by running:

 ```bash
 php artisan revive:discover-soft-deleted
 ```

-> 🧪 *This command is planned for V2.*
+> 🧪 *This command is planned for v2.*

 ---

 ## Use the table outside the default page

-You don’t have to register the plugin in your panel to use the table.
+You don't have to register the plugin in your panel to use the table.

 Instead, you can render the Livewire component directly in a Blade view: